joskuijpers/Sparrow/SparrowEngine2/README.md

 - Tag: to add hashed tag for finding entities in World (1 or more)

 - Link system and child entity system is different?
 (Need to try in the editor)
+- Owner component allows an entity to be owned by another -> separate from sscenegraph.
+We can use this for assets/prefabs.
+When parent is destructed, so are children
+    - component has list of chidlren IDs
+    - function to get children [entities]
+    - function to add children
+    - function to remove children
+    - function to remove all children
+    -

 ### Physics
 - Physics Body